compbiozurich/UZH-BIO392/course-results/2020/Fatmanur-Kilic/d4_VariantAnnotationFormats.md

 - all variants should be described in relation to an accepted reference sequence
   - a letter prefix is mandatory to indicate the type of reference sequence used.
   - example prefixes:
-    -*c.* for a coding DNA reference sequence
+    - *c.* for a coding DNA reference sequence
-    -*g.* for a linear genomic reference sequence -*m.* for a mitochondrial DNA reference sequence
+    - *g.* for a linear genomic reference sequence
+    - *m.* for a mitochondrial DNA reference sequence

 ## VCF (Variant Call Format)